Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Davistown has 24 operational public transport stops offering a mix of ferry and bus services.
-These stops are served by 17 different routes, together facilitating 607 weekly passenger trips.
-The accessibility of transport is rated excellent, with residents on average situated 150 meters from the nearest stop.
+Davistown has 24 active public transport stops offering a mix of ferry and bus services.
+These stops are served by 17 individual routes, collectively enabling 607 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 150 meters from the nearest stop.
+Most residents commute outward due to Davistown's primarily residential nature.
+Car remains the dominant transport mode at 97%.
+Vehicle ownership averages 1.4 per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport